joelwetzel/Hubitat-Combined-Presence/README.md

 An app for Habitat to combine two or more presence sensors to control an output Virtual Presence Sensor.
 It uses a boolean-OR to combine them.

 ## Use Case 1
-This is a simple app for combining two or more presence sensors, and using the result to set an output Virtual Presence sensor.
-The idea is to have the output sensor be more reliable than either of the input sensors alone.
+I want to make an output sensor that will be more reliable than either of the input sensors alone.
 It uses a boolean-OR to combine them.
 This means it will work great if:

 - Your input sensors only give false negatives, but do not give false positives.